Pgrapher Configuration Improvements

 [com.cmdline] + g.uses(graph) + [app]

-Note that both the graph.edges
+Note that both the graph.edges and graph.uses list attributes will

 likely have duplicate entries due to details in how they are